There are few treats more satisfying than a big plate of fried rice. My flavour packed Korean kimchi fried rice is a taste sensation. Learn how…

 Kimchi bacon fried rice - I think you'll love it.

-Often, kimchi fried rice comes with a salty element, like Korean sausage or Spam (they LOVE kimchi fried rice in Hawaii) and bacon!
+Often, kimchi fried rice comes with a salty element, like Chinese sausage or Spam (they LOVE kimchi fried rice in Hawaii) and bacon!
 Who doesn't love bacon?!
 For my recipe I like to use salt pork - it has ALL the saltiness of bacon without the smoky flavour which is what I want for the dish - I don't want the bacon to take over, more just to enhance the saltiness of my version of Korean kimchi fried rice.
 And let me tell you, it works an absolute dream!
 If you can't get hold of salt pork (I buy mine at Walmart) you can of course use slab bacon or just regular bacon.
-See my Kimchi fried rice - youtube video below to see how I maximise all the flavours.

 Quick and easy fried rice